Menu Close

 • Iron Man: Obadiah Stane reveals himself the true antagonist by sandbagging Tony and taking his power source

-Yes, romcoms are predicated on the guy (it’s always the guy) tricking his way into the relationship, will have the deception revealed at the Act 2 climax, where “all is lost” and the relationship crashes.
+Romcoms that are predicated on the guy (it’s always the guy) tricking his way into the relationship will have the deception revealed at the Act 2 climax, where “all is lost” and the relationship crashes.

 These are not true reveals since the audience is in on the deception.
 So, in this obligatory scene, the audiences yawn while the protagonist accepts his culpability, learns to love and goes on to win the girl.

 But what if we use this obligatory romcom beat to surprise the audience with something else?
-That would be worth seeing.
+That’s worth considering.

-LA Confidential: Act 2 seq 8 Story Reveal: Have you a valediction, boyo?Sequence 8 climax
+LA Confidential: Act 2 seq 8 Story Reveal: Have you a valediction, boyo?Sequence 8 reveal

 Some reveals work best just before the Act 2 climax in order to hurl our heroes toward the abyss.

-• LA Confidential: Sequence 8 puts Jack and Ed together to reopen the Night Owl case.
+• LA Confidential: Jack and Ed reopen the Night Owl case.
 Why?
 Because Rollo Tomasi, that’s why!
-It ends with Dudley shooting Jack, revealing himself as the true antagonist, and with Jack setting up Dudley with his valediction: “Rollo Tomasi”
+Jack recognizes a pattern in the arrest reports so he asks Dudley about it.
+The moment Jack says he came straight from the records room, Dudley shooting Jack, revealing himself as the true antagonist.
+But then Jack sets up Dudley with his valediction: “Rollo Tomasi.”

 Midpoint

-Thrillers also use sequence six to “up the stakes.”
-It’s called the “close/open” thriller, where the hero discovers the identity of the true antagonist.
+Thrillers also use the midpoint (sequence 6) to “up the stakes.”
+It’s called the “close/open” thriller, where the hero discovers the identity of the hidden antagonist or the true depth of the evil he is battling.

 • Shadow of a Doubt, Charlie realizes her uncle is the serial killer